GDFauxtrot/NESDL/README.md

 NESDL has been tested on Visual Studio 2017+ and Windows 10+, though I see no issues with running NESDL on a Windows OS as old as SDL2 will allow (it may be fun to test this).

 Make sure your dev environment has SDL2 properly configured!
 I need to make this process easier but what you'll need to do is [outlined in this guide by Lazy Foo'](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php).
-(Or, just unzip the SDL devel libraries in the same folder as mine, "C:\\vclibs\\...", and then either make sure SDL2 and SDL2_ttf is in your system PATH.)
+(Or, just unzip the SDL devel libraries in the same folder as mine, "C:\\vclibs\\...", and then either make sure SDL2 and SDL2_ttf is in your system PATH or DLL's included in your build directory.)

+A final step to ensure fonts are working in your dev builds - include the "font" folder where your NESDL build executables are.

 ### Mac